Undergraduate certificate: public health

 Pass/nonpass registration must be completed during the first 10 days of a fall or spring semester or the first one-and-one-half weeks of a summer session, and it requires the approval of the advisor and the instructor.
 For courses taken pass/nonpass, an earned grade of C-minus or higher is recorded as a P; an earned grade of D-plus or lower is recorded as an N. Pass/nonpass credit is not included in grade-point average calculations.

 The College of Public Health Direct Admit Seminar, Second Year Undergraduate Public Health Seminar, and Third Year Undergraduate Public Health Seminar are offered only satisfactory/fail (S/F).
-An F (fail) grade earned for these seminars does not satisfy any portion of the professional development seminar requirement
+A grade of F (fail) earned for these seminars does not satisfy any portion of the professional development seminar requirement.

 Certain other College of Public Health courses are offered satisfactory/fail (S/F).
 All students registered for these courses receive one of these marks.

 Semester hours of S graded course work are not used in computing grade-point averages, but hours of F graded course work are used.
 Semester hours of S graded course work are counted as semester hours earned toward graduation; semester hours of F graded course work do not count as semester hours earned toward graduation.

 College of Public Health undergraduates may not use S graded course work to fulfill General Education Program requirements.

 The college accepts a maximum of 15 s.h. of S credit from the University of Iowa toward the bachelor’s degree and a maximum of 30 s.h. of S and P grades from all sources (UI as well as transfer work) toward the bachelor’s degree.